optimizely/python-sdk/README.rst

 This repository houses the official Python SDK for use with Optimizely Full Stack and Optimizely Rollouts.

 Optimizely Full Stack is A/B testing and feature flag management for product development teams.
 Experiment in any application.
 Make every feature on your roadmap an opportunity to learn.
-Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/full-stack/docs).
+Learn more at https://www.optimizely.com/platform/full-stack/, or see the `Full Stack documentation`_.

 Optimizely Rollouts is free feature flags for development teams.
 Easily roll out and roll back features in any application without code deploys.
 Mitigate risk for every feature on your roadmap.
-Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/rollouts/docs).
+Learn more at https://www.optimizely.com/rollouts/, or see the `Rollouts documentation`_.

 Getting Started
 ---------------